tctco/DCCCSlicer/README.md

 Abeta, tau, FDG, DAT, MET, synaptic density... you name it!

-> DCCCSlicer is currently only available on Windows.
-To use it on other platforms, you may need to recompile it from the [source](https://github.com/tctco/Beyond-Centiloid-code).
+To use DCCCSlicer, you need to download from our [Release Page](https://github.com/tctco/DCCCSlicer/releases).

 Use DCCC to calculate Centiloid and CenTauRz.